YJazzar/Electron-MediaPlayer/README.md

 # TODO:

--   separate style sheets for different themes (light and dark themes)
 -   find a way to dynamically change the style sheet or styles added to each element without needing a refresh

 *   use the chalk package to make interesting changes